eascodes/100-days-code/log.md

 **Thoughts** Although I did enjoy the intermediate algorithm scripting module, I am glad to have finally wrapped it up so I can start applying JavaScript in a more project-oriented way.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 90: January 28, 2021

+**Today's Progress**: Today I worked on the applied JavaScript projects for the freeCodeCamp JavaScript course.

+**Thoughts** I was expecting the JavaScript projects to be more website-oriented, but they are more like the algorithm challenges that I was completing previously.
+However they are still helpful for problem-solving.

+**Link(s) to work** https://www.freecodecamp.org/eascodes